-The dependence of lowland populations on mountain water resources will grow by mid-century across 1 several climate and socio-economic scenarios, and several seasonally dry or semi-arid mountain regions (e.g. 2 parts of South Asia, North America) are projected to be highly dependent (medium confidence) (Viviroli et 3 al., 2020) (Figure CCP5.2).
-Changing sediment, nutrient and pollutant flows due to climatic and non-climatic 4 drivers will impact populations and economic sectors (medium evidence, high agreement).
-Hydropower in all 5 mountain regions will experience higher flux of water and sediment in some seasons, but lower water flow 6 with demands from other water uses (e.g., irrigation) (Chevallier et al., 2011) in other seasons (Beniston and 7 Stoffel, 2014; Gaudard et al., 2014; Majone et al., 2016; Caruso et al., 2017a; Caruso et al., 2017b; Patro et 8 al., 2018).
-Recharge from groundwater and its buffer function is expected to decrease on the longer term 9 (Somers and McKenzie, 2020).
-Glacier and snow depth or mass decline will impact current hydropower 10 facilities and production in various complex ways, requiring changes in hydropower management, with 11 further potential for evidence informed solutions (Gaudard et al., 2014; Schaefli, 2015; Schaefli et al., 2019).
-12 On the other hand, deglaciation in mountain regions opens topographic space and thus potential for 13 additional long-term hydropower development and production (Haeberli et al., 2016a), with an estimated 14 additional production of up to several hundred terawatt-hour per year, a potentially important contribution to 15 national energy supplies, in particular in the High Mountain Asia region (Farinotti et al., 2019).
-However, 16 water supply from glacier melt will decrease once source glaciers pass peak discharge (Huss and Hock, 17 2018), and the areas with available sediment will grow as glaciers shrink, posing potential risks to 18 downstream populations and assets (Lane et al., 2019) (high confidence).
-19
+The dependence of lowland populations on mountain water resources will grow by mid-century across several climate and socioeconomic scenarios, and several seasonally dry or semiarid mountain regions (e.g., parts of South Asia, North America) are projected to be highly dependent on such resources (medium confidence) (Viviroli et al., 2020) (Figure CCP5.2).
+Changing sediment, nutrient and pollutant flows due to climatic and non-climatic drivers will impact populations and economic sectors (medium evidence, high agreement).
+Hydropower in all mountain regions will experience higher fluxes of water and sediment in some seasons but lower water flow with demand from other water uses (e.g., irrigation) (Chevallier et al., 2011) in other seasons (Beniston and Stoffel, 2014; Gaudard et al., 2014; Majone et al., 2016; Caruso et al., 2017a, b; Patro et al., 2018).
+Recharge from groundwater and its buffer function is expected to decrease in the longer term (Somers and McKenzie, 2020).
+Glacier and snow depth or mass decline will impact current hydropower facilities and production in various complex ways, requiring changes in hydropower management, with further potential for evidence-informed solutions (Gaudard et al., 2014; Schaefli, 2015; Schaefli et al., 2019).
+On the other hand, deglaciation in mountain regions opens topographic space and, thus, potential for additional long-term hydropower development and production (Haeberli et al., 2016a), with an estimated additional production of up to several hundred terawatt-hours per year, a potentially important contribution to national energy supplies, in particular in the High Mountain Asia region (Farinotti et al., 2019).
+However, water supply from glacier melt will decrease once source glaciers pass peak discharge (Huss and Hock, 2018), and the areas with available sediment will grow as glaciers shrink, posing potential risks to downstream populations and assets (high confidence) (Lane et al., 2019).

 Since SROCC (Hock et al., 2019), several new studies have addressed projected impacts of future climate change on snow reliability in ski resorts, complementing previous findings or bridging existing knowledge gaps for winter tourism.
-This includes, in particular, new studies for China (An et al., 2019; Fang et al., 2019), showing that average ski seasons are projected to shorten (-4 to -61% for RCP4.5; -6 to -79% RCP8.5 in the 2050s) along with increases in snowmaking water demand (27 to 51% for RCP4.5; 46 to 80% for RCP8.5 in the 2050s), with large differences across the country.
-Changes in future snow reliability are projected across Europe at the national or pan-European scale (Demiroglu et al., 2019; Steiger and Scott, 2020; Morin et al., 2021), highlighting strong contrasts at the local (across ski resorts size and/or elevation range, or local social or environmental context) and continental scales.
-Higher latitude and high elevation locations generally exhibit delayed declines in snow reliability compared to lower latitude and lowerelevation locations (high confidence), consistent with assessment conclusions reached in SROCC (Hock et al., 2019).
-In general, climate change impacts and risks to ski tourism are found to be spatially heterogeneous, within and across local and international markets, with potential for significant disruptions to related socio-economic sectors due to a growing mismatch between ski area supply and skier demand in the coming decades (Fang et al., 2019; Hock et al., 2019; Steiger et al., 2020a) (high confidence).
-These disruptions are plausible, even though a fraction of current ski resorts could technically be able to operate under comparatively favourable locations (elevation, latitude) and operating models (business models, sociocultural assets and conditions, governance) (Steiger et al., 2020b).
+This includes, in particular, new studies for China (An et al., 2019; Fang et al., 2019), showing that average ski seasons are projected to shorten (-4 to -61% for RCP4.5; -6 to -79% RCP8.5 in the 2050s) along with increases in snow-making water demand (27 to 51% for RCP4.5; 46 to 80% for RCP8.5 in the 2050s), with large differences across the country.
+Changes in future snow reliability are projected across Europe at the national or pan-European scale (Demiroglu et al., 2019; Steiger and Scott, 2020; Morin et al., 2021), highlighting strong contrasts at the local (across ski resort size and/or elevation range, or local social or environmental context) and continental scales.
+Higher-latitude and high-elevation locations generally exhibit delayed declines in snow reliability compared to lower-latitude and lower-elevation locations (high confidence), consistent with assessment conclusions reached in SROCC (Hock et al., 2019).
+In general, climate change impacts and risks to ski tourism are found to be spatially heterogeneous, within and across local and international markets, with potential for significant disruptions to related socioeconomic sectors due to a growing mismatch between ski area supply and skier demand in the coming decades (high confidence) (Fang et al., 2019; Hock et al., 2019; Steiger et al., 2021).
+These disruptions are plausible, even though a fraction of current ski resorts could technically operate in comparatively favourable locations (elevation, latitude) and operating models (business models, sociocultural assets and conditions, governance) (Steiger et al., 2020).